What are you looking for in a candidate for the MSCF program?

 - GRE Program Code - Carnegie Mellon University Masters in Computational Finance: 7383

 If you hold a Ph.D. from a U.S. institution in a related discipline at the time of application AND are able to submit a photocopy of the GMAT/GRE that was part of your original Ph.D. application, you may not be required to submit a new, valid copy of the GMAT/GRE test results.
-Additionally, we will extend this for candidates who are expected to complete their Ph.D. studies at a U.S. institution by July 31, 2017 for students applying to the program for the fall 2017 entering class.
+Additionally, we will extend this for candidates who are expected to complete their Ph.D. studies at a U.S. institution by July 31, 2018 for students applying to the program for the fall 2018 entering class.
 Such requests will be considered on a case-by-case basis by the MSCF Admissions Committee.
-If you meet BOTH of these criteria, you can request an exemption of the new test score policy by submitting a completed application including a statement requesting a waiver and a scanned copy of your previous test score in the optional essay section.
+If you meet BOTH of these criteria, you can request that your application to be reviewed with previous, non-valid test score.
+You must submit the following THREE items: 1). submit a completed application; 2). include a statement requesting consideration of your previous test score in the optional essay section; and 3). submit a scanned copy of your previous test score report with your optional essay.
 We will notify you only if you have not been granted the waiver.

 Do I need to schedule an admissions interview?